esa/pykep/doc/elements.rst

     In `pykep` the convention :math:`a<0` for hyperbolas is enforced.
 The user will thus not be able to instantiate orbital elements where :math:`a(1-e) < 0`

 A number of functions are provided to convert to and from the various orbital parameters.
+SOme also have the symbolic version, which can be used to compute the Jacobian of the transformation.
+The symbolic version of the functions return a pair of vectors, the first one is the transformation itself, while the second one is the Jacobian, optionally returned if the user set the flag ``jacobian`` to ``True``.

 .. currentmodule:: pykep